willcpope/box_office_predictor/README.md

 # Movie Box Office Predictor
-Trained a machine learning model that will predict a movie’s financial performance based on it’s critical reception.
+Trained a machine learning model that will predict a movie’s financial performance based on its critical reception.

 ## Data Collection
 * Web scraped the top 10,000 movies over the past decade from IMDB